Neighbourhoods of Prayagraj: Lukergunj

 Lukergunj is a posh residential area famous for its Victorian era bungalows and high-rise apartments.
 Lukergunj, well known for its clubbing culture, was once predominantly occupied by British and Anglo Indians.
-It is situated one kilometer south west from the Allahabad Railway Station.
+It is situated one kilometer south west from the Prayagraj Junction Railway Station.

 Meerapur

-Meerapur is a neighborhood/locality in Allahabad.
+Meerapur is a neighborhood/locality in Prayagraj.
 It is mainly famous for eateries as there are many sweet shops and markets for visitors.
 Old temples and mosques are the main attraction.
 Meerapur is surrounded by the Yamuna river from one side near Bargad Ghat.

 Meergunj

 This neighborhood is the infamously claimed red-light district of the city.
 Apart from that it is also a densely populated residential area and a marketplace.
 It is located near Chowk.